willmowlam/nutriSmartApp/README.md

 ### 2. Nutritional Analysis

-- Analyze Custom Ingredients: Curious about the nutritional value of your home-cooked meals?
+- Analyse Custom Ingredients: Curious about the nutritional value of your home-cooked meals?
 Enter your ingredients, and our app will provide a comprehensive breakdown of the meal's nutritional content.
 - Make Healthier Choices: Use this feature to tweak your recipes for better health.
 Substitute ingredients and see how it impacts the overall nutritional value of your dish.

 ### 3. Save Favourite Recipes

-- Personalized Cookbook: Easily save your favourite recipes for quick access.
+- Personalised Cookbook: Easily save your favourite recipes for quick access.
 Whether it's a family classic or a new find, keep all your beloved recipes at your fingertips.
-- Customize Your Collection: Organize your saved recipes into categories, making meal planning and grocery shopping a breeze.
+- Customise Your Collection: Organise your saved recipes into categories, making meal planning and grocery shopping a breeze.

 ## Requirements